Request a Call

 6. Time spent: Time spent by each team member or all together.
 This depends on how much time you want to track.

-7. Scheduled hours vs. time spent: If there is a striking difference in these rates, it is worth reconsidering the resource allocation or budget, since this can end up affecting the schedule.
+7. Scheduled hours vs. time spent: If there’s a striking difference between these rates, it’s worth reconsidering the resource allocation or budget, since this can end up affecting the schedule.

 Budget KPIs